etlhsu/config/docs/README.md

 ricing my configuration.

 Some themes that I like:
-- Slate (default) - Overall the best contrasting, most sensible theme
+- [Code Dark](https://github.com/tomasiser/vim-code-dark) (default) - The most minimal, portable, and readable theme
+- Slate - Has great contrast between colors and stylish accents
-- Habamax - A more calm editing experience
+- Habamax - Provies the most calming editing experience
 - Peachpuff - The color scheme with the most personality